-Meniere’s disease is a syndrome that is characterized by four particular symptoms.
+Meniere’s disease is a syndrome know for four particular symptoms.
 These are:

 While these are the primary symptoms that identify the syndrome, there are other symptoms that may also occur.
 For example, a patient may experience nausea and vomiting due to severe vertigo episodes.
 Vertigo can also cause uncontrollable eye movements called nystagmus.

-While the underlying cause of Meniere’s is still considered to be unknown, there are a number of risk factors that may predispose a person to have this issue.
+While the underlying cause of Meniere’s is still unknown, there are a number of risk factors that may predispose a person to have this issue.
 Some of these risk factors include:

 There are a number of ways that doctors go after this condition, although you will notice that most of the treatment options address particular symptoms rather than the underlying cause of the condition.
 This is a common practice when the underlying cause of a particular syndrome is not fully understood.